 - 1. The pay plan and pay grade for each employee; - 2.
 The job title for each employee; and - 3.
-In the case of specialty elementary teachers, secondary teachers, middle school teachers and teachers who teach other specialty subjects, the subject taught by the employee.14
+In the case of specialty elementary teachers, secondary teachers, middle school teachers and teachers who teach other specialty subjects, the subject taught by the employee.
+14

-Here, Transition Academy was identified as a competitive area, and Business Manager was determined to be the competitive level in which Employee competed.
-According to the Retention Register provided by Agency, there was one other Business Manager stationed at Transition Academy.
-One of those positions did not survive the instant RIF.
+Here, Spingarn was identified as a competitive area and ET-15 Special Education Teacher was determined to be the competitive level in which Employee competed.
+According to the Retention Register provided by Agency, there were 14 other Special Education Teachers stationed at Spingarn.
+Two of those positions did not survive the instant RIF.
+Employee was the second lowest ranked ET-15 Special Education Teacher stationed at Spingarn.
+Accordingly, his position was abolished as part of the instant RIF.